que-es-un-hashset

 When to use a HashSet

-The main use of a HASH SET is for efficient searching of elements.
-Imagine you have a series of trading cards, and you want to know if you already have that card in your collection (the famous “I have, I don’t have” of children).
+The main use of a HASH SET is efficient element search.
+Imagine you have a series of trading cards, and you want to know if you already have that card in your collection (the famous “got it, don’t got it” of children).

-With a HASH SET, you keep adding each card to the collection.
-It tells you very quickly (much more than an Array) if you already have that card added previously.
+With a HASH SET, you put each card into the collection.
+It tells you very quickly (much faster than an Array) if you already have that card added previously.

-The HASH SET allows you to store elements in a collection to know if you already have that element and retrieve it if necessary.
-Therefore, the main use is for searching for elements, duplicates, etc.
+The HASH SET allows you to store elements in a collection and know if you already have that element and retrieve it if necessary.
+Therefore, its main use is searching for elements, finding duplicates, etc.

-Finally, the HASH SET has a “sibling,” the DICTIONARY.
-This operates quite similarly to a HashSet, but with key-value pairs.
+Finally, the HASH SET has a “sibling”, the DICTIONARY.
+It operates quite similarly to a HashSet, but with key-value pairs.

 The syntax for using a HashSet can vary depending on the programming language being used.